 Where private accommodation is selected, an allowance shall be paid at 50% of the maximum approved accommodation rate in lieu of hotel costs.

-11.03 (3) Meals
+11.02 (c) Meals

 Where a member is required to leave their residence prior to 8:00 a.m. breakfast may be claimed.
 Lunch and dinner can be claimed if the member is unable to be home for a normal mealtime due to travel.
 Claims for meals cannot be made for meals that have been provided without charge by RTAM or any other source without charge.
+Expenses must comply with the rates set out in the Expense Claim form.

-11.03 (4) Meals and Accommodations outside of Winnipeg
+11.02 (d) Meals and Accommodations outside of Winnipeg

 When on RTAM business in a location outside of Winnipeg, and when accommodation rates and actual meal expenses exceed the approved RTAM rate, all reasonable costs will be reimbursed based upon presentation of receipts.
+Whether or not a cost is deemed reasonable shall be at the discretion of the President.

-11.03 (5) Other Travel Costs
+11.02 (e) Other Travel Costs

 Notwithstanding the above, in the event that unusual expenses are incurred while on RTAM business, these may be taken into consideration and approved by the President when submitted with a detailed explanation and receipts, where applicable.
 Such expenses include those incurred for the reimbursement of expenses for extended stays due to inclement weather or adverse travel conditions and out-of-province travel insurance (where applicable).

-11.03 (6) Telephone
+11.02 (f) Telephone

 The actual cost of long distance calls made in relation to RTAM business will be reimbursed when supported by an itemized receipt and explanation for the calls.
+Whenever possible, approval for long distance calls should be sought prior to making the call.
+Where this does not occur, and where it is deemed that it could have occurred, reimbursement may not be guaranteed.

-11.03 (7) Distance Technology Communication Costs
+11.02 (g) Distance Technology Communication Costs

 The actual incremental cost to the participant incurred while participating in RTAM business via distance technologies will be reimbursed when supported by a receipt and an itemized calculation of the incremental cost.
 Such costs cannot exceed the cost that the participant would have incurred in attending the meeting in person.

-11.03 (8) Computer Consumables
+11.02 (h) Computer Consumables

 An allowance shall be available to Board Members to cover costs for computer related consumables used in relation to RTAM business.

-11.03 (9) Other Costs
+11.02 (i) Other Costs

 Invoices presented for payment, which are outside the parameters of the budge, shall be honored when there is a motion from the RTAM Board to cover the same.

-11.03 (10) Appeal
+11.02 (j) Appeal

 The route of appeal for a person submitting an expense for payment which is deemed non-compliant or rejected by the President is the Board.

-11.04 Honoraria

-The Board may approve honoraria.

-X.05 Reserve Fund
+11.03 Reserve Fund

 The Board shall maintain a permanent Reserve Fund (Reserve).